-Attenuation is a key specification for all coax cables.
+Attenuation or loss is a key specification for all coax cables.
 The function of a coax cable is to transfer radio frequency power from one point to another.
 In doing so, in the ideal world, the same amount of power should exit from the remote end of the coax cable as enters it.
 However in the real world this is not so, and some power is lost along the length of the RF cable, and less power reaches the remote end than enters the RF cable.

 Coax cable attenuation